osaario/timma-frontend/README.md

-Timma Frontend or a prodution experiment in Cycle.js
+Timma Frontend or a production experiment in Cycle.js
 ===================
 Current DEV version is running at https://timmafront-dev.herokuapp.com/